-MUD FLAP + TAPE.
+FRONT FENDER TAPE.
 Very important.
-Fit well before so you know it works correctly.
-Prevents mud from clogging up the radiator.
-Also run some gorilla tape (this is stronger than standard duct tape) down the back of each side of the front fender, about 2cm out of the side of the back of the fender.
-Fit so mud flap nuts are under the mudguard as sometimes they can flick off the radiator cover (rivet would be better).
+Run some gorilla tape (this is stronger than standard duct tape) down the back of each side of the front fender, about 2cm out of the side of the back of the fender.
+This helps to prevent the radiator clogging with mud.

 We have also available a guard "shown below" which fits on the bottom of the radiator which prevents mud from getting into the rad.
-This works really well and definitely should be fitted.
+This works really well and definitely should be fitted. £13.50 available from us.

-RADIATOR.
-IMPORTANT.
+RADIATOR, IMPORTANT.

 Throughout the event and especially after every moor crossing remove the radiator cover and clean.
 Do not touch or rub mud into the radiator, the radiator is very fragile so do not touch.
 You can blow out with the airline when you return to the start, same again do gently as you can damage the radiator.
 Every year we have riders retire because they do not do this.
 The radiator cover is designed to keep mud out of the radiator but it does not work well on the road.
 Remove when you are on a long road stretch.
-Make sure you do not loose the cover.
+Make sure you do not lose the cover.
 To fill the Evo coolant correctly put the front wheel (0.5-1.0 meter) high as it fills better.
 Fill full, the Evo will always push a little coolant out to find its level then it should be fine.
 Take your bike up the road for a run and make sure the fan is working correctly.

-I CANNOT STRESS HOW IMPORTANT IT IS TO KEEP THE RADIATOR CLEAN; THE BIKE CANNOT COOL ITSELF IF IT CANNOT GET AIR.
+WE CANNOT STRESS HOW IMPORTANT IT IS TO KEEP THE RADIATOR CLEAN; THE BIKE CANNOT COOL ITSELF IF IT CANNOT GET AIR.
 IF YOU DO NOT DO THIS THERE IS A GOOD CHANCE YOU WILL NOT FINISH THE EVENT.
 ALL THE EXPERIENCED RIDERS KEEP THEIR RADIATOR CLEAN AND NORMALLY HAVE NO PROBLEMS.
 MAKE SURE YOUR BIKE HAS A 1.4 RADIATOR CAP.
 THIS IS IMPORTANT.

-VERY IMPORTANT
+VERY IMPORTANT.

 Evo all models.
-Re-route header tank pipe as shown.
-If you have cooling problems you will get a warning before damage is done.
+Reroute header tank pipe as shown.
+If you have cooling problems, you will get a warning before damage is done.
 This will indicate the radiator is full of mud, you are going too fast on the road or there is a problem with the fan.
-100% IMPORTANT.